Qualification : MASTERS IN LAW

 CAO Points :

-These are the minimum entry requirements and meeting these requirements will not guarantee an offer of entry onto the programme.
-Applications by applicants with other types of diplomas or who do not reach this minimum level of qualifications will be determined by the Admissions Committee in line with the Universitys policy on recognition of prior experiential learning.
-The programme will also be accessible to international students from all jurisdictions, as no prior knowledge of the common law is required.
+Applications by applicants with other types of diplomas or who do not reach this minimum level of qualifications will be determined by the Admissions Committee in line with the University’s policy on Recognition of Prior Learning (RPL), which can be accessed here.

 Applications are reviewed on a rolling basis.